jagregory/abrash-zen-of-asm/src/chapter-07.md

 By the way, you should be aware that you can use an immediate operand even when the other operand is a memory variable rather than a register.
 For example, `add [MemVar],16` is a valid instruction, as is `mov [MemVar],52`.
 As I mentioned earlier, we're better off performing single operations directly to memory than we are loading from memory into a register, operating on the register, and storing the result back to memory.
 However, we're generally better off working with a register when multiple operations are involved.

-Ideally, we'd load a memory value into a register, perform multiple operations on it there, store the result back to memory...and then have some additional use for the value left in the register, thereby getting double use out of our memory accesses.
+Ideally, we'd load a memory value into a register, perform multiple operations on it there, store the result back to memory... and then have some additional use for the value left in the register, thereby getting double use out of our memory accesses.
 For example, suppose that we want to perform the equivalent of the C statement:

 ```c
 i = ++j + k;